-Senior Adviser Mohamed Manssouri is an agricultural economist and an expert in food security, poverty reduction, and agricultural and rural development.
-He has worked in Sub-Saharan Africa, Near-East and North-Africa, Europe and East and Southern Asia.
-He is currently charged with the coordination of FAO’s “Renewed Commitment to a Hunger-Free Horn of Africa”.
-He is also responsible for quality enhancement, knowledge sharing and learning.
-Prior to joining TCI in 2010, he was Country Program Manager with the International Fund for Agricultural Development (IFAD).
-He has thus led the design and supervision of various country investment strategies and programmes (Cape Verde, Democratic Republic of Congo, Chad, Ghana Niger, Republic of Congo) and developed regional thematic strategies, programmes and initiatives (rural finance, Community-Driven Development (CDD), conservation agriculture, West Africa Rural Hub…) Within the scope of IFAD’s Action Plan to improve its development effectiveness, he has led the efforts to prepare IFAD’s Knowledge Management strategy, and other organizational change initiatives (project cycle and policy process).
-On behalf of IFAD, he also served on the multi-agency team of the United Nations High-Level Task Force (HLTF) on Food Security Crises who prepared and updated the Comprehensive Framework for Action (CFA).
-He has worked as a trainer in agricultural economics and gave lectures at University Roma III’s Master on Human Development and Food Security.
+Mohamed Manssouri is the Chief of the Investment Centre Service for Europe, Central Asia, Near East, North Africa, Latin America and the Caribbean (TCIC).
+He is an agricultural economist and an expert in agricultural and rural development, food security and poverty reduction.
+Before leading TCIC, Mohamed has worked as a Senior Adviser in the Investment Centre in charge of quality enhancement, knowledge sharing and learning.
+He also coordinated FAO’s “Renewed Commitment to a Hunger-Free Horn of Africa” and led the development of resilience-building strategic plans and investment programmes in the Horn of Africa.
+Prior to joining FAO, Mohamed was Country Program Manager with the International Fund for Agricultural Development (IFAD) where he led the development and management of various country investment strategies and programmes (Cape Verde, Democratic Republic of Congo, Chad, Ghana, Niger, Republic of Congo) and several regional strategies and programmes in rural finance, Community-Driven Development (CDD), conservation agriculture, and policy development and dialogue (West Africa Rural Hub).
+Within the scope of the IFAD reform (Action Plan) to improve its development effectiveness, he has led the preparation of IFAD’s Knowledge Management strategy, and other organizational change initiatives (project cycle and policy process).
+Within the scope of the United Nations High-Level Task Force (HLTF) on Food Security Crises chaired by the UN Secretary-General, he served on the multi-agency team who prepared the Comprehensive Framework for Action (CFA) in response to the 200-2008 Food Crisis.
+For many years, Mohamed worked as a Development Consultant in support of agricultural investments and policies for several national and international development agencies.
+He also performed as a trainer in agricultural economics and gave lectures at University Roma III’s Master on Human Development and Food Security.
 Mohamed Manssouri holds a Master’s degree from AgroParisTech, Paris, France.